 Explorer context menus are also available in Total Commander or Directory Opus.

 Yes.
 In the Settings window, you can copy favorites of types Folder, Document, Application, Special Folder, Link, FTP and QAP Feature.
 The Menus and Groups cannot be copied.

-To copy a favorite, select it (you can copy only one favorite at a time) and click the Copy button or hit Control-C. Rename the new favorite or select another submenu using the Menu Options tab.
+To copy a favorite, select it and click the Copy button or hit Control-C. Rename the new favorite or select another submenu using the Menu Options tab.

 Starting with v8.6, you can copy multiple favorites in one click.
 Select the favorites with Shift-Click or Ctrl-Click, click the Copy button and select the destination menu (you cannot copy multiple favorites in their original menu).

 From Helge.
 Similar to the "Add Favorite" QAP feature but each dedicated to one favorite type: